kalbmar/detonation/README.md

 ### Installation

 - Download latest [release](https://github.com/kalbmar/detonation/releases) (compiled for SourceMod 1.11)
-- Extract "plugins" folder to "addons/sourcemod" folder of your server
+- Extract "plugins" and "gamedata" folder to "addons/sourcemod" folder of your server